MAYZGitHub/mayz-contracts/README.md

 - Provides real-time updates for fair valuations and swaps
 - Integrates with smart contracts for on-chain price verification

-For more information, refer to the [Oracle Documentation](./docs/ORACLE.md).
+For more information, refer to the Oracle Documentation [TODO]

 ## Development Roadmap
-[TODO: Include key points from the development roadmap section]

-For our full development roadmap, visit the [Project Roadmap](./docs/ROADMAP.md).
+For our full development roadmap, visit the [Project Roadmap](https://mayz.gitbook.io/mayz-whitepaper-v2/mayz/development-roadmap).

 ## Community and Support
-[TODO: Include all relevant links.
-Add link to dApp]

 Join our vibrant community and stay updated:
 - [Website](https://mayz.io)